 Even though you might be initially happy with this, you need to remember, that this address will disappear along with the service once it comes out of business.
 You don’t own this domain name, Blogger (or in this case Google) does.

 To buy a second-level domain name, you need to find a registrar who will do all the technical stuff for you.
-I personally use Namecheap.com, but there’s probably no big difference between different registrars, just pick the one you prefer, and you should be good to go.
+I personally use Porkbun.com for all my domains because it comes with domain privacy protection free of charge.

 If you’re not happy, you can always transfer your domain to different registrar later.
-Remember, it’s your domain and registrar only provides maintenance for it.
+Remember, it’s your domain and the registrar provides only a maintenance for it.

-That brings us to a first-level domain name which actually means just the domain extension like .com, .net, .org or national domains like .us, .de, .fr and so on.
+That brings us to a first-level domain also known as top-level domain or TLD which actually means just the domain extension like .com, .net, .org or national domains like .us, .de, .fr and so on.
 Obviously, you can’t buy the first-level name, but it’s a part of your second-level name.